ebuchman/blog/content/posts/uoa-origins.md

 years.

-The political origin of money is much more recent; a fabrication of the Neolithic, of the new found need to manage agricultural surplus.
+The political origin of money is much more recent; a fabrication of the Neolithic, of the newfound need to manage agricultural surplus.
 It is embedded in the logic of formal accounting, states, and writing, of grain inventories and tax collection, of credits and payments for food and labour.